What Does an Ayurvedic Yoga Therapist Do?

 The world of yoga therapy is growing and as it does it is becoming more sophisticated and turning back to its roots within Ayurveda.
 This is because Ayurveda is the healing side of yoga.
 Classical yoga therapy followed the Ayurvedic model.
 Classical yoga therapy focused on the overall physiology of the patient and not just physical injuries.

-Marc Halpern (Siva), DC, is a chiropractor, Clinical Ayurvedic Specialist, and certified Sivananda Yoga teacher.
-Founder and President of the California College of Ayurveda, Dr. Halpern is the author of the popular book Healing Your Life: Lessons on the Path of Ayurveda and two textbooks.
-A leader in the field, he is also cofounder of the National Ayurvedic Medical Association and the California Association of Ayurvedic Medicine and sits on the advisory boards of Light on Ayurveda Journal in the United States and the Journal of Research and Education in Indian Medicine in India.
+Marc Halpern (Siva), AyD.
+DC, is an Ayurvedic Doctor, Chiropractor, and Sivananda Yoga teacher.
+Founder and President of the California College of Ayurveda, he is the author of the popular book Healing Your Life: Lessons on the Path of Ayurveda and the creator of the bestselling recording Yoga Nidra and Self-Healing.
+A leader in the field, Dr. Halpern is also co-founder of the National Ayurvedic Medical Association and President of the National Council on Ayurvedic Education.
+He authored three textbooks and co-authored several published research papers, receiving numerous awards for his service in Ayurveda in both India and the United States.